Taste and Smell DisordersEn Español (Spanish Version)

 If you’re having difficulty tasting your food, you may have a problem with your taste buds, but it’s more likely that the problem is with your sense of smell.

-People with taste disorders may complain of phantom taste perceptions (tasting something that isn’t there); a reduced ability to taste sweet, sour, bitter, salty, and umami; or distorted taste.
+People with taste disorders may complain of phantom taste perceptions (tasting something that isn’t there); a reduced ability to taste the 5 basic taste sensations, or have a distorted sense of taste.
 Although some people can detect no taste, true loss of taste is rare.
 Perceived loss of taste is usually related to loss of smell.

 People with smell disorders experience either a loss in their ability to smell or changes in their sense of smell.
 Some develop hyposmia, a decreased ability to detect odors.
 Others can’t detect odors at all, which is called anosmia.
 Some people notice that familiar odors have become distorted.
 For example, an odor that usually smells pleasant may smell foul to them or they may perceive an odor that isn’t present.